2025 NATO

 -

 CareSource properties and the Benjamin & Marian Schuster Performing Arts Center will host the North Atlantic Treaty Organization (NATO) Spring Parliamentary Assembly, with a possible closing celebration at the National Museum of the U.S. Air Force.
-You can read the article in the Dayton Daily News here.

 June 4, 2024